Alaska advocates say severe child abuse rose in pandemic

 Kim Guay, acting children’s services director, said the pandemic “sent us for a loop.”

-Family courts closed, social workers’ ability to do home studies and home visits were disrupted and the pandemic increased the difficulty of investigating suspected abuse, especially in rural areas, Guay said.
+Family courts shifted to virtual operations, social workers’ ability to do home studies and home visits were disrupted and the pandemic increased the difficulty of investigating suspected abuse, especially in rural areas, Guay said.

 Elizabeth Congdon-McGee, acting executive director of the Alaska School Counselor Association, said that as school staff prepare for in-person learning, “the mental health and the trauma is going to be coming in our doors full force.”